History

 During World War II, courses in physical and economic geography were added to the modest geology curriculum and taught until the 1960’s.
 Following World War II, the University changed considerably as the modern American research university model emerged to meet the demands of the post-war world; at that time the underpinnings of the current School of Earth and Climate Sciences were set in place.

-This geology group, while within the Department of Civil Engineering, developed a geology major for students in the College of Arts and Sciences and graduated many students with a Bachelor of Arts degree in geology and a few with the Master of Science degree.
+This geology group, while within the Department of Civil Engineering developed a geology major for students in the College of Arts and Sciences and graduated many students with a Bachelor of Arts degree in geology and a few with the Master of Science degree.

-In about 1968, the geology group left the Department of Civil Engineering to form the Department of Geological Sciences, with a teaching and research mission, within the College of Arts and Sciences under the chairmanship of Dr. Philip H. Osberg.
-With that change the new department realized that it would, for the near future at least, remain small and therefore decided that it should develop a single research specialization which would be both unique in subject and viable for attracting both graduate students at the MS level and external research funds.
-The staff then researched their respective fields as possibilities and chose to specialize in glacial and Quaternary geology.
-This led into a multi-disciplinary focus on the broad areas of paleo-climatology, paleo-ecology and prehistoric archaeology.
+In 1968, the geology group (Dr. Philip Osberg, petrology, Dr. Frank Howd, economic geology, Dr. Stephen Norton, structural geology but evolving into low-temperature geochemistry, and Dr. Harold Borns, glacial geology) left the Department of Civil and Environmental Engineering to form the Department of Geological Sciences, with a teaching and research mission within the College of Arts and Sciences under the chairmanship of Dr. Osberg.
+With that change the new department realized that it would, for the near future at least, remain small and therefore decided that it should develop a single research specialization which would be both unique in subject and viable for attracting graduate students at the M.S. level and external research funds.
+The staff chose to specialize in glacial and Quaternary geology.
+This led to a multi-disciplinary focus on the broad areas of paleo-climatology, paleo-ecology and prehistoric archaeology and the hiring of Dr. George Denton, an Antarctic field-oriented glacial geologist and Dr. Thomas Kellogg, a micropaleontologist with interest in the Ice Age.
+From this beginning came the Climate Change Institute (formerly, The Institute for Quaternary Studies), which was formed by members of the Department of Geology in 1972 as a separate administrative research/teaching unit with joint appointments initially with faculty in Geology, Anthropology, History, and Botany.
+The School and the Institute have a long track record of close cooperation that has strengthened both units and led to high quality research and teaching programs at the University of Maine. and beyond.
+Currently, half of the School’s current faculty have joint appointments in the Institute, with several others holding cooperating appointments